alxhslm/alxhslm.github.io/content/projects/coffee-rating-prediction/eda/index.md

 {{< include src="charts/rating_hist_by_roast.html" >}}

 It is clear that dark and medium-dark roasted coffees are often rated more poorly, since the tail has a significant skew to the left for these roasting styles.
-We can also see that the lighter roasted coffees have a much higher median rating, with medium coffees somewhere in between.
+We can also see that the lighter roasted coffees have a much higher median rating, with medium roasted coffees somewhere in between.

 We can plot the mean rating for each roasting style in the same way as for the roasters: